 Ok it's a terrible movie -- and this scene just doesn't belong in there because it's hilarious.

---Johnny base-jumps into the wrong building - and confronts a floor of confused, old people. in a hospital He wrongly assumes the French mastermind is truly evil to experiment on old people, and point his gun at the doctor and nurses he thinks are involved until he notices a confused Bough at another skyscraper out the window.
+--Johnny base-jumps into the wrong building - and confronts a floor of confused, old people in a hospital.
+He wrongly assumes the French mastermind is truly evil to experiment on old people, and points his gun at the doctor and nurses he thinks are involved until he notices a confused Bough at another skyscraper out the window.